 Brian Moore has extensive civil litigation and trial experience in state and federal courts including complex litigation from the inception of lawsuits through trial.

-Mr. Moore’s practice includes an emphasis on the financial services sector and credit industry, representing local, regional and international banks and financial institutions, hedge funds, and private equity firms.
+Brian’s practice includes an emphasis on the financial services sector and credit industry, representing local, regional and international banks and financial institutions, hedge funds, and private equity firms.
 This work includes programs designed to maximize recovery initiatives, while providing secure compliance with regulatory agencies and risk management standards.

 An additional area of considerable experience is subrogation for various insurers including large property loss, casualty, and workers’ compensation lien recovery.

-Mr. Moore's recent awards and distinctions include Atlanta Magazine’s 2006 Rising Star Award, recognition by Georgia Super Lawyers for 2006, 2009 - 2011, and 2013-2015, and the Fulton County Daily Report’s 2006 “On The Rise” Award.
+Brian's recent awards and distinctions include Atlanta Magazine’s 2006 Rising Star Award, recognition by Georgia Super Lawyers for 2006, 2009 - 2011, and 2013-2015, and the Fulton County Daily Report’s 2006 “On The Rise” Award.
 He has received an AV Preeminent Rating from Martindale Hubbell for his high ethical standards and professionalism.
 He has served on the Board of Directors for the Georgia Defense Lawyers' Association and has written for numerous publications.

 University of Tennessee, College of Law, J.D., 2000